DaniMori/pid-pec-iad/README.md

 button.
 To make sure the complete functionality of the app is working, it is better to run it in a new window.
-Instead of just clicking on this button, click on the right-side down arrow and make sure the options “Run in Window”, instead of “Run in Vewer Pane”, is selected; then click on “Run App”.
+Instead of just clicking on this button, click on the right-side down arrow and make sure the options “Run in Window”, instead of “Run in Viewer Pane”, is selected; then click on “Run App”.

 ## Deploying the app to [shinyapps.io](https://www.shinyapps.io/)